code-disaster/steamworks4j/README.md

 ## Debugging

 For development you need to add a text file *steam_appid.txt* to the working directory, which just contains the appID of your Steam application.

+## Building the Java package

+Just use Maven to `mvn package` in the root directory to compile a jar ready to be used in your application, or `mvn install` to deploy it to your local Maven cache.

+Run `mvn package -P with-dependencies` to compile an additional jar with dependencies ([jnigen](https://github.com/libgdx/libgdx/wiki/jnigen)) included.

 ## Building native libraries